• Skip to primary navigation

 Should I leave the skin on the turkey breast?

 Yes, leaving the skin and bone in the turkey adds flavor to the meat.
 Plus it is the perfect place to smear butter and put the herbs.
-You won't need to baste the turkey, the butter and turkey skin create lots of juices.
+You won't need to baste the turkey, the butter and turkey skin create lots of juices and keep the turkey mois

 Do I need to cover the turkey breast in the Dutch oven?